john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 Data Munging

-: Another task that often is assigned to me up is the conversion of data from one format to another; including data cleaning and verification.
+: Another task that often is assigned to me is the conversion of data from one format to another; including data cleaning and verification.
 For example, modifying the text output of a legacy application in such a way that it’s suitable to be printed on newly designed labels.
 Often the input format has to be reverse